 New Zealand’s general courts are structured like a pyramid, with the Supreme Court at the top.
 Below it are the Court of Appeal, the High Court and the District Courts.
 These are ‘courts of general jurisdiction’.
 They are the main courts in our justice system.

-If someone wants to appeal a decision made by a court, they appeal to a higher court to review the decision.
+If someone wants to appeal a decision made by a court, they appeal to a senior court to review the decision.
 For example, a case that is decided in a district court can be appealed to the High Court, or sometimes directly to the Court of Appeal.
 The Supreme Court is the final appeal court, but hears only a small proportion of cases.

 While most District Court appeals go to the High Court, in some criminal cases, an appeal can be made directly to the Court of Appeal.
 It will depend on the offence and whether a jury trial was elected.